nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 ### `addVendorSupply` - Adds a drug into a vendor's supply list to be tracked by the system.

-Adds a drug into a vendor's supply list to be tracked by the system, and vendor must already be added into the system.
+- Adds a drug into a vendor's supply list to be tracked by the system, and vendor must already be added into the system.
+- If the drug already exists in the vendor's supply list, system will inform user

 Format: